Skip to main content

 5. Torous J, et al. The Growing Field of Digital Psychiatry: Current Evidence and the Future of Apps, Social Media, Chatbots, and Virtual Reality.
 World Psychiatry.
 2021;20(3):318-335.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all", the right mental health tools must be matched to your unique situation and goals.
-Consult Dr. Ash to determine if these tools are right for you, especially if you have chronic mental health conditions or are in crisis.
+Consult Dr. Ash to determine if these tools are right for you, particularly if you have chronic mental health conditions or are in crisis.
 If you are in immediate danger, call or text 988.

 Dr. Ash is a board-certified internal medicine physician specializing in preventive medicine and healthspan optimization at Fishtown Medicine in Philadelphia.